 Can cats eat dill?
 You might have had this thought while adding some chopped dill to one of your meals.
 Or maybe you grow your own dill and have found yourself wondering if your cat might also enjoy some.
 If humans can eat dill, can cats safely eat it too?

 There is no short yes or no answer to whether cats can eat dill.
-Technically, dill is not toxic or poisonous to cats.
-But dill doesn’t offer too much in the way of health benefits for your kitty.
+Technically, it is not toxic or poisonous to cats.
+But it doesn’t offer too much in the way of health benefits for your kitty.

 As always, you must ask your regular vet before going ahead and sharing any human food with your beloved feline, including dill.